EPSB.ca » Programming » Specialized Programming

 If your child needs specialized learning supports:

 What does inclusive education look like at Edmonton Public Schools?
-Learn more about how we welcome all students in the classroom.

-All students have access to a high-quality education that supports their strengths, interests and challenges.
+• Students receive a high-quality education that supports their strengths, interests and challenges.

 OPTION 1: REGULAR OR ALTERNATIVE PROGRAM

-Division schools offer regular and alternative programming, and the options offered vary from school to school.
-All curriculum is determined by Alberta Education.
+All curriculum is determined by Alberta Education and Childcare.
 A school’s focus, optional courses and activities will vary depending on how it is organized to meet student needs.
-Students may be required to meet criteria for some alternative programs.
+Students may need to meet criteria for some alternative programs.

 In the classroom, teachers will design instruction to make learning accessible for all students.